 - a sample of your academic writing.
 You may submit a copy of an academic paper or piece of professional writing.
 There is no specific length requirement.

-- a personal statement explaining why you are interested in the Master of Science (M.S.) in Family Therapy program, your professional goals, your assessment of your abilities to manage the challenges of graduate school, and any other information you would like to provide.
+- a personal statement explaining why you are interested in the Master of Science (M.S.) in Couple and Family Therapy program, your professional goals, your assessment of your abilities to manage the challenges of graduate school, and any other information you would like to provide.
 This personal statement helps us get to know you beyond the objective data provided in review of your course grades and other objective information.
 It also demonstrates your ability to communicate your thoughts in a professional, organized, and succinct manner.

 - official transcripts sent directly from all previously attended undergraduate, professional, and graduate institutions